tweag/nickel/rfcs/007-bytecode-interpreter.md

 #### Memory representation

+The following notes applies to the native code backend's representation.
+I'm not sure how closures are represented in the Zinc Abstract Machine.

 OCaml uses a uniform memory representation where any value is represented as a single machine word.
-Unboxed values (integers, floats, etc.) are distinguished from pointers by their least significant bit (and are thus encoded on `n-1` bits compared to their, say, C equivalent).
+Unboxed values (integers, etc.) are distinguished from pointers by their least significant bit (and are thus encoded on `n-1` bits compared to their, say, C equivalent).
 This is needed for garbage collection only.